VictoriaMetrics/VictoriaMetrics/app/vmalert/README.md

 This is an example input file for unit testing which passes the test. `test.yml` is the test file which follows the syntax above and `alerts.yml` contains the alerting rules.

-With `alerts.yml` in the same directory, run `./vmalert -unittest=true -unittest.file=./unittest/testdata/test.yaml`.
+With `rules.yaml` in the same directory, run `./vmalert -unittestFile=./unittest/testdata/test.yaml`.

 #### `test.yaml`